Order, disorder and phase transitions in quantum many body systems: Ward Identities, Schwinger-Dyson equations and cancellations in perturbation theory

-Now, recalling the fact that the truncated Euclidean correlation functions of local operators decay exponentially in space and (Euclidean) time, we have that their Fourier transforms are analytic in ${\bf p}_i$ in a neighborhood of the origin.
-In particular, we can differentiate \eqref{WI} w.r.t. $p_1$ and then set $p_1=0$.
-Let us do so in a few special cases, which will be useful in the following.
+Now, recalling the fact that the truncated Euclidean correlation functions of local operators decay exponentially in space and (Euclidean) time, one has that their Fourier transforms are analytic in ${\bf p}_i$ in a neighborhood of the origin.
+In particular, I can differentiate \eqref{WI} w.r.t. $p_1$ and then set $p_1=0$.
+Let me do so in a few special cases, which will be useful in the following.
 Consider \eqref{WI} in the case $n\ge 2$ and $\alpha_j\in I$, $\forall j\ge 2$, in which case it reduces to